Campanula rotundifolia (Harebell)

 The Oxslip is a rare British native.
 Similar (and related) to the more widely available cowslip, but with large, paler flowers which smell of apricots.
 Flowers in spring and early summer.

 Oxlip is a nationally scarce species and is classed as near threatened in Britain.
-Our plants are grown from seed collected from plants held by a reputable international seed company.
+Our plants are grown from seed collected from plants held by a reputable international seed company and not from the wild.

 Height: 18cm